-The fundamental purpose of the Don Sundquist Center of Excellence in Paleontology (CoEP) is to provide an umbrella of excellence in paleontological research, training, and public education at East Tennessee State University.
+The Don Sundquist Center of Excellence in Paleontology (CoEP) provides an umbrella of excellence in paleontological research, teaching, training, and public education at East Tennessee State University.

-The scope of the Center focuses on the management and care of the Gray Fossil Site, discovery and preservation of fossils, conducting and promoting paleontological research, teaching, and outreach.
+The scope of the Center focuses on the management and care of the Gray Fossil Site & Museum, discovery and preservation of fossils, conducting and promoting paleontological research, and outreach.

-The Center oversees scientific research related to the ~5 million year old Gray Fossil Site (GFS), an extraordinary fossil locality located in the heart of the Appalachians.
+The Center oversees scientific research related to the ~5 million year old Gray Fossil Site (GFS), an extraordinary fossil locality located in the heart of the Appalachian Highlands.

 This site is recognized around the globe for its significance in uniquely preserving both fauna and flora from a region and time that is otherwise unknown.
 The excellent preservation of the fossils, and extensive fossil-bearing deposits, have marked GFS as one of the most significant paleontological discoveries in North America over the past 100 years.
 While GFS serves as the foundation of the Center's research activities, our projects are highly diverse, ranging from Mio-Pliocene faunas of North America and Eurasia to Ice Age faunas of the Appalachians and beyond.
 Center researchers and ETSU students are highly active in reporting scientific results to local, national, and international audiences through public events, scientific meetings, local news outlets, documentaries, magazines, and leading peer-reviewed scientific journals.